Happiness Is Key to the Success of Your Business

 - Set reachable goals by having them participate in the process of setting goals

-- Be ok to open criticism as a leader, in order to enable employees to see it as part of the culture instead of taking constructive criticism personally
+- Be ok to open criticism as a leader, to enable employees to see it as part of the culture instead of taking constructive criticism personally

 - Assist in handling workplace pressure by encouraging mindful meditation, yoga, exercise, and better nutrition, but don’t make rules about it